Grounding Everything in Tokens for Multimodal Large Language Models: Additional Visualization Results

 \textbf{Grid Tokens for Mask Representation.} Fig.~\ref{fig:visual2} presents additional qualitative results comparing predicted grid tokens, output masks, and GT annotations.
 The results are organized from top to bottom, ranging from predictions that are more precise than the GT mask to some failure cases.
 These visualizations highlight the following key observations:

-\emph{(1) High-Quality Predictions:} The model is capable of generating highly accurate grid tokens, which align well with the GT masks.
+\emph{(1) High-Quality Predictions:} The model can generate highly accurate grid tokens, which align well with the GT masks.
 These results demonstrate the effectiveness of grid tokens in precisely localizing and referring to objects in complex scenes.

 (2) \emph{Failure Cases:} In some cases, accurate grid-token predictions still yield imperfect masks due to discrepancies in SAM’s mask decoding.
 Nonetheless, as discussed in Sec.~\ref{sup:mask}, this training-free decoding remains advantageous compared to training task-specific mask decoders.
 Introducing offset tokens further mitigates these errors by refining point locations and aligning the decoded masks more closely with object boundaries.